danielstuetz/clc3-semester-project/README.md

 monitoring pods in your Google Cloud Kubernetes cluster.
 They can be found in an own namespace called `dynatrace`.
 <img src="images/dynatraceSetup.png" width="30%" alt="Setting up Dynatrace monitoring"/>

-Dynatrace will send you an Email with a link.
+Dynatrace will email you a link.
 This link brings you to your Dynatrace site which is connected to your cluster.
 On this site, you can build own Dashboards, check detected problems, see logs, pods resources and much more.